-Green has appeared twice on NBC’s Today Show to promote her books along with many other radio and television programs.
-She has been interviewed in her own kitchen for Philly Food, a special production of WHYY Public Television in Philadelphia.
-She serves as Director of Culinary Development for the Heathland Hospitality Group, where she develops concepts and recipes and sources local and artisan ingredients for projects like The Bridge Cafe at the University of Pennsylvania’s Wharton School of Business.
+Green has appeared twice on NBC’s Today Show to promote her books along with many other radio and television programs such as Martha Stewart Radio, The Gene Blum Show, and John Folse Radio.
+She was interviewed in her own kitchen for Philly Food, a special production of WHYY Public Television in Philadelphia and for the Friday Arts program on the same station, which featured the making of her book, The Fishmonger’s Apprentice.
+She has served as Director of Culinary Development for the Heathland Hospitality Group, where she developed concepts and recipes and sources local and artisan ingredients for projects like The Bridge Cafe at the University of Pennsylvania’s Wharton School of Business.

-Her masterly Starting with Ingredients: Quintessential Recipes for the Way We Really Cook was published to outstanding reviews in the fall of 2006.
+Her masterly Starting with Ingredients: Quintessential Recipes for the Way We Really Cook was published to outstanding reviews in 2006.
 With over 550 recipes and detailed, practical, information about the background, culture, history, and uses of 100 important ingredients, this book has been flying off the shelves in the United Stated and Canada.
-Field Guide to Produce and Field Guide to Herbs & Spices are musts on the shelves of food writers and chefs.
-(Field Guide to Herbs & Spices has been translated into French and Spanish.)
+Starting with Ingredients: Baking followed its success with its 60 chapters featuring appetizing, uncommon international recipes and in-depth ingredient and technique information.

-The scuttlebutt surrounding Green’s Field Guides is certainly fitting; her previous work certainly warrants it. ¡Ceviche!: Seafood, Salads, and Cocktails With a Latino Twist (Running Press 2001), a book she co-authored with chef Guillermo Pernot, received a James Beard Award for “Best Single Subject Cookbook” in 2001.
+The scuttlebutt surrounding Green’s Field Guides is certainly fitting; her work certainly warrants it. ¡Ceviche!: Seafood, Salads, and Cocktails With a Latino Twist (Running Press 2001), a book she co-authored with chef Guillermo Pernot, received a James Beard Award for “Best Single Subject Cookbook” in 2001.
 Prior to it, she wrote The Bean Bible: A Legumaniac’s Guide to Lentils, Peas, and Every Edible Bean on the Planet!
 (Running Press 2000), which Booklist declared was a “comprehensive guide to the world of beans and bean cookery belongs in every cookbook collection.”
 When Running Press re-released it as as Beans: More than 200 Delicious, Wholesome Recipes from Around the World in Fall 2004 with new photographs and recipes, the book appeared in a New York Times feature on top cookbooks of the year.

-For the highly successful book Georges Perrier, Le Bec-Fin Recipes (Running Press 1997), a collection of recipes from Philadelphia’s landmark restaurant that Green co-wrote with highly regarded French chef, USA Today proclaimed: “Le Bec-Fin has long been known for fabulous food.
+For the highly anticipated book Georges Perrier, Le Bec-Fin Recipes (Running Press 1997), a collection of recipes from Philadelphia’s landmark restaurant that Green co-wrote with highly regarded French chef, USA Today proclaimed: “Le Bec-Fin has long been known for fabulous food.
 Finally, after 27 years in operation, chef-owner Perrier has assembled his recipes in this attractive, photo-filled book.”